If you observe pollution

 - Submit an Online Marine Pollution Report (POLREP) on https://amsa-forms.nogginoca.com/public/polrep.html

-- More information about Shipping Emissions go to https://www.amsa.gov.au/
+- For more information about Shipping Emissions go to https://www.amsa.gov.au/

 If you or your company cause pollution

-Anyone engaged in the activity resulting in the pollution incident has a duty to report the incident.
-Whoever occupies land where a pollution incident occurs must also report it.
+Anyone engaged in an activity resulting in a pollution incident has a duty to report the incident.
+If you occupy land where a pollution incident occurs you must also report it.
 Failure to do so is an offence and carries a fine.

 If you hold an environment protection licence